 Salento’s jeeps also leave from the corner of Calle 3 and Carerra 3 close to the Le k’fee restaurant.
 We found this location easier from our hotel, the Casa Colombia, which we recommend for a friendly, close to the Salento bus terminal.

-Whether you head to one of Salento’s two miradors by walking up Carrera 4 or hiking up the colourful steps at the end of Calle Real, you’ll get the opportunity to dress in a poncho and sombrero and sit on top of a fully loaded Willie Jeep for a souvenir photo.
+Whether you head to one of Salento’s two miradors by walking up Carrera 4 or hiking up the colorful steps at the end of Calle Real, you’ll get the opportunity to dress in a poncho and sombrero and sit on top of a fully-loaded Willie Jeep for a souvenir photo.
 For just 10,000 COP you can make like a coffee farmer in the annual Yipao parade and take home photographic evidence of your new career.

-If you’re seeking a little more adventure in Salento, then head to the end of Calle Real (near the colourful steps up towards Salento’s Mirador) and you’ll find the Salento’s zip line centre.
-A zip line tour lets you head over the 200 m zip line twice.
+If you’re seeking a little more adventure in Salento.
+The zip line Salento is your thing.
+Head to the end of Calle Real (near the colorful steps up towards Salento’s Mirador) and you’ll find Salento’s zip line center.
+A zipline Salento tour lets you head over the 200 m zip line twice.
 It’s around 18,000 COP per person.

 What to Eat in Salento

 Salento’s classic cuisine is trout.
 There are trout farms around Salento and it’s also found in the local rivers.
 Trout or Trucha can be found in almost all the cafes and restaurants in town as well as at the food trucks in Plaza Bolivar.
 If you hike the Valle de Cocora you’ll also find a trout farm where you can enjoy the fish directly from the producer!

 There are several ways that trout is prepared here in Salento – here are the main ones